noobe/learning-html-css/05 - Images and Links/README.md

 The required `alt` attribute provides an alternate text for an image, if the user for some reason cannot view it (because of slow connection, an error in the src attribute, or if the user uses a screen reader).
 If a browser cannot find an image, it will display the value of the `alt` attribute.
 Screen readers also reads the content of the `alt` attribure when it reaches that part of the page.

+## Links
+- HTML links are hyperlinks.
+- You can click on a link and jump to a different section of the document OR to another document.
+- When you move the mouse over a link, the mouse arrow will turn into a little hand.
+- The HTML <a> tag defines a hyperlink.
+It has the following syntax:
+`<a href="url">link text</a>`
+-